Roxas27x/StatTrackCH/README.md

 How to install:
 1. Close Clone Hero.
-2. Make a copy of your vanilla Clone Hero folder if you want to keep one untouched backup.
+2. OPTIONALLY Make a copy of C:\Program Files\Clone Hero (Typical Installation) or wherever the Clone Hero.exe is located.
 2a.
-When you install this mod, a backup of the .dll is automatically created, so copying your vanilla folder is technically optional.
+When you install this mod, a backup of the .dll is automatically created, so copying your vanilla folder is truly optional.
 3. Extract the release zip somewhere convenient.
 4. Double-click `Install StatTrack.cmd`.
-5. Choose `Y` to install into `C:\Program Files\Clone Hero`, or choose `N` to browse to a different Clone Hero folder.
+5. Choose `Y` to install into `C:\Program Files\Clone Hero`, or choose `N` to browse to a different Clone Hero folder if you chose a portable installation.
 6. If you install into `Program Files`, approve the administrator prompt when Windows asks.
-7. Launch Clone Hero from that folder.
+7. Launch Clone Hero.

 What gets installed:
 - `StatTrack.dll`